Israelshecktar/AirBnB_clone_v2/README.md

 # 0x00.
 AirBnB clone - The console

 **Welcome to the AirBnB Clone project!** 🏡🌍 This repository entails a direct clone version of the world's famous and dynamic platform for property rentals, designed to offer seamless accommodation experiences.
-Whether you're looking for a cozy cabin or a luxurious villa, our user-friendly interface ensures an unforgettable stay.
+Whether you're looking for a cozy cabin or a luxurious villa, our user-friendly interface ensures an unforgettable .

 <center><h3>Repository Contents by Project Task</h3> </center>